-Standard USB connector for the setup and control from a computer using Windows XP, Vista or Windows 7 operating system.
-The USB port is also used for firmware updates.
+Standard USB connector for the setup and control of an SPNTWB from a Windows® XP, Vista or 7 computer system with USB interface.

 Firmware Update (recessed pushbutton)

 Used in the procedure to update the firmware in the processor.
 See the section on Firmware Update Procedure for details.